 4. Follow post-purchase updates after customers receive their samples

 You can send post-purchase emails; send out questionnaires.
 However, there are applications and companies that can manage the whole process of product sampling for you and even handle post-purchase updates, which is a challenging and dubious task.

 5. Review and repeat

 Product sampling is not just about first impressions.
 It's about making a lasting impression.

 Keep your ear to the ground and read reviews.
 Reply as much as you can and resolve consumer concerns to the best of your ability.

 Product sampling is a process, meaning there is no finish line.
-You can always tweak and repeat this process to maintain the product-market-fit status.
+You can always tweak and repeat this procedure to maintain the product-market-fit status.

-Read more here: E-Commerce & Digital Product Sampling - A Perfect Marriage
+Read more: E-Commerce & Digital Product Sampling - A Perfect Marriage